ReactiveHTML/rimmel/README.md

 <br>

 As you can see, there are three main streams, one for each colour slider in the HTML.
-When they emit, their values are merged together through `combineLatest`, which passes them through as an array to `toRGBString` which will return the string as we need it.
+When they emit, their values are merged together through <a href="https://rxjs.dev/api/index/function/combineLatest" target="_blank">`combineLatest`</a>, which passes them through as an array to `toRGBString` which will return the string as we need it.

 Finally, we have two sinks where the data ends up; one as the innerHTML of the <span>, ther other as the fill colour of the SVG shape.

 <br>

-## State doesn't exist (it's a Stream)
+## State doesn't exist (it's a Stream) ✴️
 "State", as the word itself suggests, is something static, so it doesn't belong to the dynamic, interactive, reactive webapps we make every day.

 The rationale is that "state", as represented by plain old values such as numbers, strings and objects that are stored somewhere in memory is something you almost never need to read.
 Not now, not in 2 seconds, not in 45 minutes, not tomorrow.
 You only need those when certain events happen, in order to respond.